 Main Article Content

 The mouse bioassay for the detection of marine biotoxins in shellfish products is 40 years old and still in use.
 A full ban or total replacement of this in vivo test has been postponed because of the fear that current chemical-based detection methods could miss a new emerging toxin.
-In order to fully replace the mouse bioassay, more efforts are needed on the search for functional assays with specific endpoints.
-Gene expression elicited by diarrheic shellfish poisons in Caco-2 cells allowed us to determine three ‘DSP profiles’, i.e. OA/DTX, AZA-YTX and PTX profiles.
-Twelve marker genes were selected to envision the three profiles. qRT-PCR is relatively cheap and easy, and although its multiplex capacity is limited to 5 genes, this turned out to be sufficient to show the three expected profiles.
-The use of the multiplex magnetic bead-based assay turned out to be even a slightly better alternative, allowing the use of all twelve selected marker genes and 2 reference genes, and resulting in clear profiles with for some genes even higher induction factors as obtained by qRT-PCR.
-When analysing blank and contaminated shellfish samples with this multiplex magnetic bead-based assay, the contaminated samples could easily be distinguished from the blank samples, showing the expected profiles.
-This work is one step further on the final replacement of the mouse bioassay, e.g. by combining the neuro-2a bioassay for screening and detection with analytical chemical analyses and the multiplex magnetic bead-based assay for confirmation of known and unknown toxins respectively.
+In order to fully replace the mouse bioassay, more efforts are needed in the search for functional assays with specific endpoints.
+Gene expression elicited by diarrheic shellfish poisons (DSP) in Caco-2 cells allowed us to determine three “DSP profiles”, i.e., OA/DTX, AZA-YTX, and PTX profiles.
+Twelve marker genes were selected to represent the three profiles. qRT-PCR is relatively cheap and easy, and although its multiplex capacity is limited to 5 genes, this was sufficient to show the three expected profiles.
+The use of the multiplex magnetic bead-based assay was an even better alternative, allowing the detection of all 12 selected marker genes and 2 reference genes, and resulting in clear profiles with for some genes even higher induction factors than obtained by qRT-PCR.
+When analyzing blank and contaminated shellfish samples with the multiplex magnetic bead-based assay, the contaminated samples could easily be distinguished from the blank samples, and showed the expected profiles.
+This work is one step further towards the final replacement of the mouse bioassay.
+We suggest to combine the neuro-2a bioassay for screening with detection by analytical chemical analyses and with the multiplex magnetic bead-based assay for confirmation of known and unknown toxins.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).